Vbubblery/ayolab-twitter/README.md

 You can create two or more users to test the followed.

+### Get all users
-and then you can get all users with the id name and who they followed id.
+And then you can get all users with the id name and who they followed id.

 ```
 query{
   Users {
     id
     name
     followed{
       id
     }
   }
 }

 ```
+### Send a Post
 User can send a post, but we need the user's id and the content of the post.
 The user's id you can get it with the above request.

 ```